Purin-Songrug/ArduinoDataVisualizer/README.md

 # Arduino Serial Data Visualizer

-A dashboard to send and recieve serial data for Arduinos, ESP32s, and other microcontrollers/serial devices.
+A dashboard to send and receive serial data for Arduinos, ESP32s, and other microcontrollers/serial devices.

 ## Acknowledgements